koenderks/aRtsy/README.md

 ## Installation

-You can download the development version of the `aRtsy` package from GitHub using:
+You can download the `aRtsy` package from GitHub using:

 ```r
 devtools::install_github('koenderks/aRtsy')